Speakers at the New IPM

 Richard Naylor is a leading entomologist and Director of Cimex Store Ltd., a company dedicated to advancing bed bug detection and control technologies.
 He is also co-founder of The Bed Bug Foundation CIC, which works to improve professional standards and public awareness around bed bug infestations.
 At Cimex Store, Richard has developed one of the world’s most realistic bed bug testing environments—fully furnished bedrooms equipped with infrared time-lapse cameras and even a live human host.
 These unique facilities have been used to trial a wide range of innovative solutions, from remote digital monitors to barrier tapes, traps, and sprays—bringing scientific rigour to a persistent global problem.

-Dr Sam Cook
+Dr Samantha Cook

-Dr Sam Cook
+Dr Samantha Cook

 Dr Sam Cook is a Senior Research Scientist at Rothamsted Research, specialising in insect behavioural ecology and integrated pest management (IPM).
 Her work focuses on developing sustainable control strategies for key arable pests—particularly in oilseed rape—such as pollen beetle and cabbage stem flea beetle.
 Sam’s research explores the intersection of IPM and regenerative agriculture, with active projects on conservation biocontrol, automated detection of pests and beneficials, and the urgent question: can IPM save oilseed rape?
 Her work bridges practical farm solutions with cutting-edge ecological science to support resilient, low-input cropping systems.